decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-1.md

 > PYQ: Write down the difference between data mining and web mining.
 (2022-Feb, 7 marks)
 > PYQ: Web mining versus data mining.
 (2022-Dec, 7 marks; 2023, 7.5 marks)
 > PYQ: Discuss the differences and similarities between web mining and data mining.
 Also, list various applications of web mining.
 (2024-Dec, 8 marks)

+Web Mining and Data Mining are closely related fields, but they focus on different types of data and have distinct challenges.

 #### Comparison Table